How to reach the peak of the pyramid of needs, Self-Actualization?

-We are beings of necessities.
-Necessities for existence, survival, growth, satisfaction, and sustenance.
+We are beings of necessities, for existence, survival, growth, satisfaction, and sustenance.

 We have both physiological and emotional needs to be fulfilled.

-And is often these unfulfilled needs that lead to psychological disorders and complexities.
+And it is often these unfulfilled needs that lead to psychological disorders and complexities.

 What is self-actualization?

-Despite being very important and unavoidable, necessities are after all necessities, not goals.
+Despite being very important and unavoidable, necessities are, after all, needs, not goals.

 A cause and purpose you live for, you strive to achieve, you understand your role in making it happen.

 So much so that it becomes a need, and you try to understand and put to use the best version of you, trying to reach your full potential.